How Should I Draft a Strict Warning Letter for an Employee's Serious Misconduct?

 M.J.SUBRAMANYAM

-I fully agree with Sri Dinesh who has put things very aptly with full legal knowledge.
-Cheating a company which is providing food is a criminal offense and he has to be punished appropriately.
-No more tolerance.
-In a common man's language he can be called a traitor.
-Don't show any mercy on him.
-Show the exit door.
+I fully agree with Sri Dinesh, who has aptly put things with full legal knowledge.
+Cheating a company that provides food is a criminal offense, and the offender must be appropriately punished.
+There should be no more tolerance for such actions.
+In simple terms, he can be labeled a traitor.
+Do not show any mercy to him.
+Show him the exit door.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute